teald/teald.github.io/index.markdown

 ---

-You've reached the personal webpage of Dillon Teal ("Teal"), an astronomer and model developer excited to start applying over a decade of experience to novel problems.
+You've reached the personal webpage of Dillon Teal ("Teal"), an astronomer and model developer with over a decade of experience solving problems ranging from the atomic to galactic scale.

 On this site you can find my
 [resmue](/resume) and